microsoft/typescript-tslint-plugin/README.md

  * `ignoreDefinitionFiles` - Control if TypeScript definition files should be ignored.
  * `alwaysShowRuleFailuresAsWarnings` - Always show rule failures as warnings, ignoring the severity configuration in the tslint.json configuration.
  * `disableNoUnusedVariableRule` - Disable `no-unused-variable` rule.
- * `supressWhileTypeErrorsPresent` - Supress tslint errors from being reported while other errors are present.
+ * `suppressWhileTypeErrorsPresent` - Supress tslint errors from being reported while other errors are present.
  * `mockTypeScriptVersion` - Force tslint to use the same version of TypeScript as this plugin.
 This will affect other plugins that require the typescript package.

 Here is a configuration sample: